ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 .. todo::

-  Elaborate on example of this from previous work: examining hmeoglobin on curve on an individual level and seeing the discrepancies from real life that would also be present in a model that doesn't go to the level of detail we do in microsim.
+  Elaborate on example of this from previous work: examining hemoglobin on curve on an individual level and seeing the discrepancies from real life that would also be present in a model that doesn't go to the level of detail we do in microsim.